-The investigation of the case will include a disciplinary interview with the student, undertaken by a panel.
-The Assessment Disciplinary Panel (ADP) will be selected to give the following combination of elements:

-- a Chair, who will be suitably senior and have appropriate experience/knowledge of academic misconduct; - academic expertise in the subject (usually local academic staff); - an elected officer of the Students Union.

-6.5 The Assessment Disciplinary Panel Hearing

-- 6.5.1 The student will be invited to a hearing of the Assessment Disciplinary Panel (ADP).
+- 6.4.1 The investigation of the case will include an interview with the student, undertaken by a panel.
+The Assessment Disciplinary Panel (ADP) will be selected to give the following combination of elements: - a Chair, who will be suitably senior and have appropriate experience/knowledge of academic misconduct - academic expertise in the subject (usually local academic staff) - an elected Sabbatical Officer or other student representative of the Students' Union. - 6.4.2 The student will be invited to a meeting of the Assessment Disciplinary Panel (ADP).
 The student will be given a minimum of seven days' notice of the interview.
-Guidance and representation, normally by the Students Union Advice Centre, is encouraged. - 6.5.2 At the ADP hearing, the student will be invited to make a statement and present any additional evidence that the student considers to be relevant to the case.
-The panel will then have the opportunity to question the student based on the information supplied by the student in advance of, and during, the Assessment Disciplinary Panel hearing.
+Guidance and representation, normally by the Students' Union Advice Centre, is encouraged. - 6.4.3 The student will be expected to attend the Assessment Disciplinary Panel meeting.
+If the student does not attend, and does not attempt to make alternative arrangements, the meeting can take place in the student's absence.
+Where the student has advised that they are unable to attend, one further appointment will be made.
+If the student is unable to attend for a second time, the investigation meeting can proceed in the student's absence. - 6.4.4 At the ADP meeting, the student will be invited to make a statement and present any additional evidence that the student considers to be relevant to the case.
+The panel will then question the student based on the information supplied by the student in advance of, and during, the Assessment Disciplinary Panel meeting.

-6.6 Outcomes
+6.5 Outcomes

-6.6.1 The Assessment Disciplinary Panel may conclude that an offence has been committed but does not fall into the category of Severe or may conclude that no offence has been committed.
-In these cases, the Assessment Disciplinary Panel will make a recommendation to the Assessment Management team regarding the application of any penalty.
+- 6.5.1 The default penalty for a severe case is normally failure of the programme. - 6.5.2 The Assessment Disciplinary Panel may conclude that an offence has been committed but does not fall into the category of severe or may conclude that no offence has been committed.
+In these cases, the Assessment

-- 6.6.2 The student will be notified in writing following the Panel hearing.
-This will include details of how to appeal and upon what grounds. - 6.6.3 The decision will be communicated to the relevant Assessment Board which will make adjustments to the student's results.
-If appropriate, the Assessment Board is empowered to give final and formal ratification of the decision to withdraw the student from the University.
+- Disciplinary Panel will make a recommendation to Assessment Management regarding the application of any penalty. - 6.5.3 The student will be notified in writing following the Panel meeting.
+This will include details of the penalty, if applicable, and how to appeal and upon what grounds. - 6.5.4 The decision will be communicated to the relevant Assessment Board which will make adjustments to the student's results.

-7. Appeals
+Appeals